Explosiontime202/CSCG-25-Writeups/kellerspeicher.md

   };
 ```

-The exit function list, is a linked list, where every node can store up to 32 exit functions.
-Those can be of different types, which are used to specify which parameters are passed to the function.
-For exploitation, the `ef_cxa` type is the most interesting, because it allows to specify an argument to the function which is passed as the first parameter.
+The `exit_function_list`, is a linked list, where every node can store up to 32 `exit_function`s.
+Different types specify the number of parameters and their types which are passed to the handler function.
+For exploitation, the `ef_cxa` type is the most interesting, because it allows to specify an argument which is passed as the first parameter.
 With that we can easily execute `system("/bin/sh")`.

 The `__exit_funcs` variable in the glibc stores the pointer to the head of the list.
 As the symbol is not exported by the glibc, it can be difficult to find its address.
 In case you have the debug symbols, you are in luck.
-If not, you can try to use [libc.rip](https://libc.rip/) or by diffing the source code and the assembly of `atexit` (usually, the symbol is mangled to `__cxa_atexit`) and extracting the address from there.
-For this challenge, I took the latter approach. `atexit` is used to install new exit functions and thus needs to reference `__exit_funcs`.
+If not, you can try to use [libc.rip](https://libc.rip/) or by diffing the source code and the assembly of `atexit` (the symbol is mangled to `__cxa_atexit`) and extracting the address from there.
+For this challenge, I took the latter approach. `atexit` is used to register new exit functions and thus needs to reference `__exit_funcs`.

 The source code of `__cxa_atexit` can be found [here](https://elixir.bootlin.com/glibc/glibc-2.39.9000/source/stdlib/cxa_atexit.c#L65), for example.
 Below I put the important snippet.